Retrieval Enhanced Feedback via In-context Neural Error-book: Method

 \subsection{Feedback Filtering}

-After Feed-Target, Feed-Check and Feed-Path, the resulting feedback instances are categorized as either Task/Process-relative feedback (that directly corrects task-specific errors or adds specifics for reasoning, e.g., ``Adjust counts for occluded objects.'', ``Verify spatial relationships again.'') and Self-Regulatory feedback (that addresses metacognitive habits or personal traits, e.g., ``To improve accuracy, try solving similar problems multiple times.'', ``You are good at object recognition.'').
-Empirical observations suggest that self-regulatory feedback tends to hinder final Chain-of-Thought (CoT) performance.
-Therefore, we classify the resulting feedback instances and filter out self-regulatory feedback that does not contribute positively.
+After Feed-Target, Feed-Check and Feed-Path, the resulting feedback instances are categorized.
+This classification is performed automatically by our teacher model.
+The model is provided with the definitions of ``Task/Process-relative'' feedback (that directly corrects task-specific errors or adds specifics for reasoning, e.g., ``Adjust counts for occluded objects.'') and ``Self-Regulatory'' feedback (that addresses metacognitive habits or personal traits, e.g., ``To improve accuracy, try solving similar problems multiple times.'') from ~\citet{hattie.timperley_2007} and then prompted to classify each generated instance.
+This automated method ensures the process is consistent and reproducible.
+Based on empirical observations suggesting that self-regulatory feedback tends to hinder final Chain-of-Thought (CoT) performance, we filter out feedback classified as self-regulatory.